-The Expanded Downtown Board considered the City of St. Albans's application for growth center designation at their X, 2010 warned public meeting.
-On X, 2010 the Board voted to formally approve the City of St. Alban's application and to award growth center designation, based upon their review of the application materials, the Planning Coordination Group's June 10, 2010, unanimous recommendation, and the statutory designation criteria in 24 V.S.A. §2791.
+The Expanded Downtown Board considered the City of St. Albans' application for growth center designation at their July 26, 2010 warned public meeting.
+The Board voted at that meeting to formally approve the City of St. Albans' application and to award growth center designation, based upon their review of the application materials, the Planning Coordination Group's June 10, 2010 unanimous recommendation, and the statutory designation criteria in 24 V.S.A. §2791.
 Below is a summary of the Board's findings and conclusions, with attached conditions.
 This decision is based on testimony presented at the hearing and the following documents:

 - a.
 Growth Center Map (Map 1) dated May, 2009 and attached to this decision. - b.
 Application for Growth Center Designation received on May 27, 2010. - c.
 Supplemental information provided on a CD: - 1.
 City of St. Albans 2006 Municipal Plan - 2.
 Land Development Regulations, last amended December 14, 2009 - 3.
-2009 Downtown Master Plan the growth center proposal meets the definition of a growth center established in subdivision 2791(12) of this title.
-24 V.S.A. § 2793c(e)(1)(A).
+2009 Downtown Master Plan - d.
+Correspondence: - 1.
+July 1, 2010 letter to the City from the Smart Growth Collaborative - 2.
+July 2, 2010 memo to the City from Wayne Elliott, PE or the Wastewater Treatment Facility, Uncommitted Reserve Capacity.

-Unless otherwise indicated, map, page and figure numbers cited below are from St. Alban's Application for Growth Center Designation.
+Unless otherwise indicated, map, page and figure numbers cited below are from the St. Albans Application for Growth Center Designation.